Winnipeg South (provincial electoral district)

-Winnipeg South was a provincial electoral division in Manitoba, Canada, which existed on two separate occasions.
+Winnipeg South was a provincial electoral district in Manitoba, Canada, which existed on two separate occasions.

-It was initially created for the 1883 provincial election, and abolished with the 1920 election when Winnipeg became a single ten-member constituency.
-It was re-established for the elections of 1949 and 1953 as a four-member constituency, and was divided into several single-member constituencies in 1958.
+It was initially created for the 1883 provincial election, and abolished with the 1920 election and merged with Winnipeg Centre and Winnipeg North into a single ten-member constituency known as Winnipeg.
+It was re-established out of Winnipeg for the elections of 1949 and 1953 as a four-member constituency, and was divided into the ridings of River Heights, Fort Rouge, Osborne, Wolseley, and Winnipeg Centre in 1958.

-Winnipeg South (original constituency)
+Members of the Legislative Assembly

+Original constituency

 The original Winnipeg South constituency was created for the 1883 election, when the Winnipeg constituency was divided into two sections: Winnipeg North and Winnipeg South.
 It was created a single-member constituency, and remained this way until the 1914 election when it returned two members.
 From 1914 to 1920, electors were allowed to cast ballots for two seats, which were called "Winnipeg South A" and "Winnipeg South B".

 Winnipeg South covered the most affluent and middle-class areas of Winnipeg, and usually supported the winning party in provincial elections.
 Premier Hugh John Macdonald represented the constituency from 1899 to 1900.